chef/automate/components/docs-chef-io/content/automate/ha_upgrade_introduction.md

 {{< note >}}

-  In this following section, the old cluster with older AMI Images is referred to as the **Primary Cluster** and the cluster which has upgraded AMI is referred to as the **New Cluster**.
+  In this following section, the old cluster with older AMI Images is referred as the **Primary Cluster** and the cluster which has upgraded AMI is referred as the **New Cluster**.

 {{< /note >}}